Connect with me on social media:

 Get comfortable with the manual settings on your camera.
 Operating your camera should become second nature to you.
 Practice during different times of the day to learn how to work with all types of lighting.

-4. Start using Lightroom for Your Eiting
+4. Start using Lightroom Classic for Your Editing

 Lightroom is a piece of Adobe software and is highly affordable for photographers at any stage in business which is why I recommend you start using Lightroom right from the beginning of launching your photography business.
 Just eliminate a trip or two to Starbucks each month and you’ve paid for your Lightroom subscription!